 - Boost cash flow before the growing season

 - Grow a relationship with their customers

 - Strengthen the local economy

 - Increased access to fresh, seasonal produce

 How can I help?

 You can help by promoting CSAs as part of your wellness program.
 Try to work with some farms to deliver CSA shares directly to your worksite.
 Follow the four steps below to get started:

-- Follow the procedures for establishing an agreement with a vendor from step 1
+- Follow the procedures for establishing an agreement with a vendor from the guide.

 - Find farms that deliver CSAs in your area.
 Use the links below to start your search: